kresusapp/kresus/README.md

   to `python2`.
 It can be overriden with the env variable `KRESUS_PYTHON_EXEC` in order to use `python3` or a Python from a virtualenv.

+- you can use `KRESUS_WEBOOB_DIR` environment variable to specify the path to the root folder of Weboob (with core code and modules).

+- you can override the Weboob `sources.list` file that Kresus uses with the `KRESUS_WEBOOB_SOURCES_LIST` environment variable.

 ## Firewall recommendations

 You'll need the following firewall authorizations: